wlib/wik/API.md

 Great, we just ran a simple find function for "api", we limited the output, and the function returned to us a hash with all the raw data we could ever want, straight from Wikipedia.

+### Simple scripting
-Now lets see how we can script our own little search tool!
+Now lets see how we can script our own little search tool.

 ```
 # wiki_search.rb